instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 ## Feb 8

-- [x] Installed an apache package `sudo apt-get install apache2-utils`
+- [x] Installed an apache packages `sudo apt-get install apache2` and `sudo apt-get install apache2-utils`
 - [x] Generated CSR doc to generate the SSL certificate that Michael purchased
 - [ ] Ooop..a hiccup from the server?
 It seems like SSL generator could not go through, so I am investigating why.